som1966/MechaCar_Statistical_Analysis/README.md

 In summary,    All lots, Lot 1 and 2 are not statistically different from the population mean.
 Lot 3 has shown to be statistically different from the presumed population mean.

+## Study Design:  MechaCar versus Competition

+In today's world, the customer is very interested in car saftey ratings.
+Safety ratings (1-5) are usually determined by crash tests resulting in the likelihood of injuries and safety features.

+### Hypothesis

+Null Hypothesis = There is no difference in the average for safety ratings between MechaCar and the competition.
+Alternate Hypothesis = There is a difference in the average for safety ratings between MechaCare and the competition.

+### Statistical Tests
+ANOVA techniques allow the analysis of averages with three or more samples at a time.